As an employer it is important to be aware of and fulfil your employment obligations. This section will help you understand workplace regulations.

 It is the employer’s responsibility to ensure that employees are safe in the workplace.
 Knowing and understanding occupational health and safety laws will help you avoid the unnecessary costs and damage to your business caused by workplace injury and illness.
 It is important to inform all employees about the health and safety requirements in your workplace.

-WorkCover WA is the government agency responsible for overseeing the workers' compensation and injury management system in Western Australia.
-Your legal obligations to employees and other workers will depend on which labour relations system your business falls under.
+WorkCover WA - external site is the government agency responsible for overseeing the workers' compensation and injury management system in Western Australia.
+Your legal obligations - external site to employees and other workers will depend on which labour relations system your business falls under.

-For information about your occupational health and safety obligations and requirements, contact WorkSafe on 1300 307 877 or consult the WorkSafe information on the Department of Mines, Industry Regulation and Safety's website.
+For information about your occupational health and safety obligations and requirements, contact WorkSafe on 1300 307 877 or consult the WorkSafe information on the Department of Mines, Industry Regulation and Safety's website - external site.

-They also have important information relating to bullying and violence in the workplace.
+They also have important information relating to bullying and violence in the workplace - external site.